Agile People Development with ICAgile (ICP-PDV) Certification

 - People at any level who lead or aspire to lead in an organization on a business agility journey

 - Leaders who see the value of growing a collaborative, human-centric organization and are committed to developing themselves, the people on their teams, and organizations to achieve that aim

 - Those at a middle-management to director level and above who lead teams, departments, and organizations

 - Those who lead teams in an organization in which agile constitutes a significant delivery methodology (or is on its way to becoming so)

 If you attend a course that is delivered online we are working with Zoom for interactive discussions and team exercises, Mural as the digital canvas, and Slack for communication between the sessions.

-You get access to a Learning Management System for your participants (agilepeople.com/campus) that contain an overview and detailed information about videos, articles, documents, and case stories for all sessions, including links to all of the tools used in training.
+You get access to a Learning Management System for your participants (agilepeople.com/campus) that contains an overview and detailed information about videos, articles, documents, and case stories for all sessions, including links to all the tools used in training.